Our review articles earn a small amount of revenue from product purchases made through affiliate links

 DSC04437

-A shoulder harness that can be adjusted to fit the length of the back.
+Shoulder harness that can be adjusted to fit your back length

-External attachments such as pickel skis and snowshoes
+External accessories such as ice axes, skis, and snowshoes

 DSC04453MIS1920_0247_Bsub01

-The front and sides have a wide variety of belts as well as pockets.
-The left side can be tied with thin gear such as poles and snow axes, while the right side can be tied with large gear such as tent mats and snowshoes.
-There is also a ring on the front that can securely hold the skis.
+The front and sides are equipped with a variety of pockets and belts.
+The left side can hold smaller gear like poles and snow axes, while the right side can hold larger items like tent mats and snowshoes.
+There is also a ring on the front that can securely fasten skis

 This is amazing!

-• The hip belt buckle is thin strap, so the fit when tightened is poor.
-Since I had been wearing a highly cushioned belt, I wish this was a normal, thick buckle too.
+• The hip belt buckle is a thin strap, so it doesn't fit well when fastened.
+Since the belt is highly cushioned, I wish it had a regular thick buckle

-• The volume of the main storage area is small (just the editorial department has experienced).
-This is something you can just understand, but it is unlikely to have the same capacity as a 70-liter pack of a single compartment, so if you are using it to avoid going out of gear for stream climbing or climbing, you may not be able to fully enjoy the benefits of this pack.
+• The main compartment is small (this is just our editorial team's personal experience).
+This is something you should be aware of, but it doesn't seem to have the same capacity as a single-compartment 70-liter pack, so if you're planning on using it for activities like canyoning or climbing where you don't take much gear outside, you may not be able to fully enjoy the benefits of this pack

-The range of use of this pack is very broad, and can be used in technical activities such as spring and fall traversing, climbing, and winter traversing, backcountry skiing, and variations.
-As I mentioned earlier, this pack is perfect for beginners to choose as their first one.
-And for experienced users, you can feel that they know, and that's what I recommend.
+This pack has a very wide range of uses, and can be used for almost anything, from spring to autumn traverses, to technical activities like climbing, to winter traverses, backcountry skiing, and variation routes.
+As I mentioned earlier, this pack is perfect for beginners as their first pack.
+And for experienced users, it's a great way to feel like you know what you're doing, so I recommend it

-The capacity is a little too big for a day trip or staying at a hut, so it's the perfect size for climbing over 2-3 days (hawks) or staying in a tent.
-However, there are a wide variety of capacity options, so you can choose the 30L size for day trips.
+In terms of capacity, it's a little too large for a day trip or a one-night stay in a hut, but it's just the right size for a 2-3 day hike (staying in a hut) or camping.
+However, there are a wide variety of capacities, so you can also choose the 30L size for day trips